leanprover/logic_and_proof_lean3/sets.rst

 ----

 The narrative doesn't flow well, however.
-Sometimes there are good reasons to work backwards in a proof, but in this case it is easy to present the proof in a more forward-directed manner.
+Sometimes there are good reasons to work backward in a proof, but in this case it is easy to present the proof in a more forward-directed manner.
 Here is one example:

 ----